isekaiweb/isekaiweb/README.md

 ### About me

-**I love design and buildings new things** especially for build app and **i always eager to make the apps looks nice** and friendly for user even though accessed **on every devices with various size still look good**
+**I love design and make new things** especially for make an app and **my desire is to make apps looks nice and friendly** for user not just nice for eye but easy to use

 - My Current Status : Undergraduate Student 6th Semester in [STMIK-STIE Mikroskil](https://www.mikroskil.ac.id/) Majoring Mobile & Web
 - My Activity now : Learn in [Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka](https://www.linkedin.com/company/bangkit-academy-led-by-google-tokopedia-gojek-traveloka/mycompany/)